Christian art: Middle Ages

-The Orthodox Church of Constantinople, which enjoyed greater stability within the surviving Eastern Empire was key in commissioning imagery there and glorifying Christianity.
+The Orthodox Church of Constantinople, which enjoyed greater stability within the surviving Eastern Empire was key in producing imagery there and glorifying Christianity.
+They commissioned many shrines to be built in Constantinople’s honor and also lots of well-decorated churches.
+These tended to have extravagant stained glass and paintings covering the walls and ceilings.
+Also, relief sculptures were made which were etched into the sides of buildings and churches.
+Hagia Sophia, the world's largest cathedral during the 15th century, was decorated almost entirely using mosaics as a way to honor God.
+Following the fall of Constantinople, it was converted into a mosque, but it's wonderous art remained.
 As a stable Western European society emerged during the Middle Ages, the Catholic Church led the way in terms of art, using its resources to commission paintings and sculptures.

 During the development of Christian art in the Byzantine Empire (see Byzantine art), a more abstract aesthetic replaced the naturalism previously established in Hellenistic art.
 This new style was hieratic, meaning its primary purpose was to convey religious meaning rather than accurately render objects and people.
 Realistic perspective, proportions, light and colour were ignored in favour of geometric simplification of forms, reverse perspective and standardized conventions to portray individuals and events.
 The controversy over the use of graven images, the interpretation of the Second Commandment, and the crisis of Byzantine Iconoclasm led to a standardization of religious imagery within the Eastern Orthodoxy.

+Similar to the Vikings, wood and carvings are also used in Germanic Christian art in depictions of crosses and relations to the Crucifixion utilized in different areas such as churches and cathedrals.
+The Cologne Cathedral is a notable church located in Cologne, Germany, resting upon ruins of buildings from the Romantic and Frankish periods.
+Although the structure would begin construction in 1248 under archbishop Conrad von Hostaden, the monument would not be completed until the 1880s.